Source (GitHub): Transport Checking Tool (Object level).

 And after going through the first few transports you find out that the list is a mess.
 Checking one object will indicate other transports that are not in the list, or transports that are ‘not needed anymore’ but with changes that were never rolled back, or emergency transports already in production… Etc. etc.

 So how do you check the list?
 You know that there is no way that this list of transports can go to production without issues.
-Clearing up the mess is impossible, takes too long or is too costly.
+Cleaning up the mess is impossible, takes too long or is too costly.

 There will be issues, but which?
 How serious will they be?